cforte7/Random-Event-Analysis/README.md

   ### Kolmogorov-Smirnov Test

   For the next part of our analysis we will employ the [Two Sample Kolmogorov-Smirnov Test (KS test)](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test).
-This is a statistical test that measures the maximum difference between the EDF/CDF of two samples at a given point.
+This is a nonparametric statistical test that measures the maximum difference between the EDF/CDF of two samples at a given point.
 We will define our formal hypothesis test as follows:

  ![Hypothesis Test](Figures/hyp_test_final.PNG)